 , with the child nodes representing the sub-functions it calls.
 Left illustrates skipping a sub-call; right illustrates starting at it.

-Now, an observation: the right-hand-side diagram is actually wrong in general, because it ignores return values.
+Now, an observation: the right-hand-side diagram is actually wrong in general, because it doesn’t consider that functions can have return values.
 If the highlighted sub-tree returns a value, then we have also re-run the code which depends on that value, which requires going back up the tree.

 This is a problem, because we want to think of our setEntireState()

 as a big tree of sub-function calls so that we can skip branches of it.
-However, the data flow isn’t a tree at all; it’s actually one big snake that traces up and down the tree.
+However, in general, the data flow isn’t a tree at all; it’s actually one big snake that traces up and down the tree.
+See the left diagram:

 This makes functions without return values quite special.
 They are “one-way” instead of “two-way,” as in, they only take inputs “down” and no outputs “up.”
 Hence, they break up the data flow and turn it into an isolated tree.
 If we start executing at a function which returns nothing, we never need to go back “up” above it.